-- SW 2.2.1 The supervisor shall supervise the automatic timing operation including the review of video timing. - SW 2.2.2 The supervisor is responsible for checking the results from computer printouts. - SW 2.2.3 The supervisor is responsible for checking the relay exchange printout and reporting any early takeoffs to the referee. - SW 2.2.4 The supervisor may review the video timing to confirm early takeoff. - SW 2.2.5 The supervisor shall control withdrawals after the heats or finals, enter results on official forms, list all new records established, and maintain scores where appropriate.
+- SW 2.2.1 The Control Room Supervisor shall supervise the operation of the Automatic Timing Equipment. - SW 2.2.2 The Control Room Supervisor is responsible for checking the results from computer printouts. - SW 2.2.3 The Control Room Supervisor is responsible for checking the relay exchange printout and reporting any early take-offs to the referee. - SW 2.2.4 The Control Room Supervisor may review the video timing to confirm early take-off.

+SW 2.2.5 The Control Room Supervisor shall

+- control withdrawals after the heats and/or semi-finals,

+- enter results on official forms,

+- · list all new records established, and

+- · maintain scores where appropriate.

-- a) This role in FINA relates to Olympic & World Championships only.
+- a) This role in World Aquatics relates to Olympic & World Championships only.
 However in British Swimming events the title is used to describe the role undertaken by a Referee in the Timing Control working with the AOE operator and the Meet Management operator. - b) It is vital that the Referee fully understands the role and function of all other poolside officials, and for that reason the roles are included in these notes as a reference.